-As a twin, questions about life - as a twin, perpetually loop like the refrain from a modern-day pop musical composition, with the only sensible answer to many of these questions being - twin life is like any other, the only thing that makes it different is the oddities others know little about.
+As a twin, questions about life - as a twin, perpetually loop like the refrain from a modern-day pop musical composition, with the only practical answer to many of these questions being - twin life is like any other, the only thing that makes it different is the oddities others know little about.

-As life would have it and as a result of this twin recognition, the chance to apportion a little about twin-life proudly danced into grasp like a Latin dancer into the arms of a dance partner.
+As life would have it and as a result of this twin recognition, the chance to share a little about twin-life proudly danced into grasp like a Latin dancer into the arms of a dance partner.
 This opportunity was a feature story in one of the more popular Trinidadian newspapers - the Trinidad Guardian.
 The interview was on a school day, after school of course and mummy, like any other, exhibited such exhilaration about the makeup and styling for the shoot.

 With a dab of lipstick and some blush for that rosy cheek look, this was the first of many experiences with this form of cosmetics.

 As the article says, "You can't help but see the beautiful vein of simplicity on their unadorned faces" - truth in its purest form.